giampierod/GPD/Readme.md

 ###Sections

 Todos are divided into different sections.
-Today, Goals, Todo, and Closed.
+Today, Goals, and Closed.
 These sections are noted by `//Section Name//` followed by an `//End//`.
 The Today, Todo, and Closed sections are mandatory for this Sublime Text package.
 You can create any other sections you want.

 ###License